Welcome to today's edition of the Rush 24-7 podcast.

 But the people are focused on that.

-It was reported by some Brit newspaper that Alec Baldwin's wife was tweeting smoothie recipes from the funeral for James Gandalfy.
+Alec Baldwin, the latest is that his wife, it was reported by some Britain newspaper that Alec Baldwin's wife was tweeting smoothie recipes from the funeral for James Gandolfini.

 This has caused Alec Baldwin to erupt yet again.

-Well, I mean, some of the stuff he's threatening is sexually threatening.
+He's threatening all kinds of, well, I mean, some of the stuff he's threatening is sexually threatening.

 It's dangerous.

-He's threatening to just do all kinds of things to this guy's various orifices in his body.
+He's threatening to just do all kinds of things to this guy's various orifices and his body because claiming his wife didn't tweet during the Gandalfini funeral about smoothies or anything else.

-So Baldwin is off on just another out-of-control tirade, which means he'll pick up another corporate sponsorship.
+Baldwin is off on just another out-of-control tirade, which means he'll pick up another corporate sponsorship.

-And Matt Lauer went out and played golf at Deepdale after interviewing Paula Dean about using the N-word 30 years ago, whenever she used it.
+Then Matt Lauer went out and played golf at Deepdale after interviewing Paula Dean about using the N-word 30 years ago, whenever she used it.

-There's a piece at a website called A Global Grind by a young African American woman by the name of Christina Coleman, why black people understand Rachel Gentel.
+There's a piece at a website called A Global Grind by a young African-American woman by the name of Christina Coleman, why black people understand Rachel Gentel.

 And then there's a companion piece, why white people don't understand.

-If you're harboring any hope that this country's ever going to come together and be unified, you can throw it out.
+Folks, if you're harboring any hope that this country's ever going to come together and be unified, you can throw it out.

 You can literally forget it.